 Nicholas Lenau (1802-1850)

-The Austrian poet paid homage to the Hungarian Tokaj in the poem "Mishka on the Tisza" as follows: High the bottle in the left, High the saber in the right, And the riders through the throats, Flows in the dance the sweet fire, Flows the glorious Tokay.
+The Austrian poet paid homage to the Hungarian Tokaj in the poem "Mishka on the Tisza" as follows: High the bottle in the left, High the saber in the right, And the horsemen through the throats, Flows in the dance the sweet fire, Flows the glorious Tokay.

 Gottholm Ephraim Lessing (1729-1781)